Submission deadline: August 31, 2025 11:59 PM ET

 ki

-values - you may include them in the email for verification - Kindly introduce yourself in your first email, tell us where you learned about the challenge, and whether we can list your name on the leaderboard
+values - you may include them in the email for verification - Kindly introduce yourself in your first email, tell us how you learned about the challenge, and whether we can list your name on the leaderboard

 - Winners receive a special trophy from the FlyWire team at Pricneton University, and an optional invitation to present (see past winner presentations: 1, 2, 3)